processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 stored information; for this reason, when this value is configured it cannot be changed to plain anymore.
 This format allows clients to authenticate using: SASL PLAIN and SASL SCRAM-SHA-1.

+## auth\_scram\_hash

+*sha | sha256 | sha512*

+Hash algorith that should be used to store password in SCRAM format.
+You shouldn’t change this if you are already have passwords generated with different algorithm - this will make users that have old password being able to use SCRAM auth algorithms.

 ## auth\_use\_cache